evolution-linux/evolution-docs/src/config/graphical-session/graphics-drivers/intel.md

 ## Troubleshooting

-The kernels packaged by Void are configured with `CONFIG_INTEL_IOMMU_DEFAULT_ON=y`, which can lead to issues with their graphics drivers, as reported by the [kernel documentation](https://www.kernel.org/doc/html/latest/x86/iommu.html#graphics-problems).
+The kernels packaged by EvolutionOS are configured with `CONFIG_INTEL_IOMMU_DEFAULT_ON=y`, which can lead to issues with their graphics drivers, as reported by the [kernel documentation](https://www.kernel.org/doc/html/latest/x86/iommu.html#graphics-problems).